 Geometric Stackers were always classroom favorites while I was teaching preschool.
 They offer so many ways to teach children in one simple toy.
 Now that I am a mom I appreciate this even more because with limited budgets and space having one toy that goes so far is ideal.

-- Sort by shape.
+- Sort the pieces by shape.

-- Sort by color
+- Sort the pieces by color.

-- Place them in size order
+- Place the pieces in size order.

-- Make a Rainbow
+- Make a Rainbow.